 Dr Erin Marie Saltman has worked in academic, NGO and private sector roles developing innovative research and approaches for counter-extremism and counterterrorism efforts.
-She had the honor of discussing her work for a TEDx event in Ghent.
+She had the honor of discussing her work for a TED Talk event in Ghent.

 In her NGO work she has produced a range of action-oriented research and developed programs on preventing and countering violent extremism (PVE and CVE); promoting youth activism in challenging hate speech and extremism, as well as analyzing the radicalization of women into violent extremist networks.
 Publications include ‘Youth Innovation Labs: A Model for Preventing and Countering Violent Extremism‘ and ‘Till Martyrdom Do Us Part’: Gender and the ISIS Phenomenon.